-We'll need to contact you about the account for various reasons.
+We'll need to contact you about the account for various reasons

-- For example, we'll let you know if there are changes to these terms and conditions. - · We'll speak to you if we need to prevent fraud on the account. - · If we need to request documents or information from you (for example this might be your registration documents or a Board Minute if you are a limited company).
+- For example, we'll let you know if there are changes to these terms and conditions. - · We'll speak to you if we need to prevent fraud on the account. - · If you try to use an Unarranged Overdraft on the account, you could get charged.
+We might send you text messages or a message through the Mobile Banking App (if you use it) to let you know this. - · If we need to request documents or information from you (for example this might be your registration documents or a Board Minute if you are a limited company).